Ladder99/ladder99/services/application/README.md

 # ladder99-application

-this transfers xml/json data from agent to the database
+Transfers data from agent to the database.

-it polls json data from the agent at localhost:5000
+It polls JSON data from the agent at eg localhost:5000.

 To test,

-    shell/app/test
+    shell/app-test

 which runs `npm test`